 Reporting a concern

-Any safeguarding concerns in a parish should be brought to the attention of your local Parish Safeguarding Officer(s) (PSO) in the first instance, who can seek further advice from Sharon Hassall, the Diocesan Safeguarding Adviser (DSA), as necessary.
+Any safeguarding concerns in a parish should be brought to the attention of your local Parish Safeguarding Officer(s) (PSO) in the first instance, who can seek further advice from Catherine Smith, the Diocesan Safeguarding Adviser (DSA), as necessary.

 Safeguarding concerns in a school/university/prison/healthcare setting should be raised with the relevant organisation's Safeguarding team.
-If the concern involves one of our chaplains, please also contact Sharon Hassall direct.
+If the concern involves one of our chaplains, please also contact Catherine direct on 07711 485170

 Address: Diocese Offices, Clayton House, Walker Business Park, Blackburn, BB1 2Q

 Links to the Diocesan Safeguarding Team can be found here:

 We understand reporting abuse may be very difficult and that not everyone may want to contact the Diocesan Safeguarding Team.
 Below is a list of other agencies that are available to assist either on a 24-hour basis or through specialist helplines and services: